SRocken/Spotify-Podcast-Automation/README.md

-            heroku run bash # login to the server whoami # see that you are not on your local computer anymore ls -al # optionally see the files, nice! python -m app.daily_briefing # see the output, nice! exit # logout
+            heroku run bash # login to the server whoami # see that you are not on your local computer anymore ls -al # optionally see the files, nice!

+            exit # logout

     * Step 8: Finally, provision and configure the server's "Heroku Scheduler" resource to run the notification script at specified intervals, for example once per day.